 - NIGP-CPP Module B Prep Guide

-- Student Workbook (Includes Job Aids, Handouts, Practical Application Exercises, etc.)
+- Student Workbook (Includes Course Notes, Job Aids, Practical Application Exercises, etc.)

 Candidates of this course should enroll a minimum of six months prior to the selected test date in order to provide sufficient time for independent reflection and additional study.
 Please note that participation in this course does not guarantee success on the examination.